Protecting Your Oral Health

 How will I benefit from periodontal maintenance?

-diagnosis and prompt treatment.
+Periodontal disease is similar to other chronic diseases, such as diabetes; the key to control is earlydiagnosis and prompt treatment.
 Periodontal maintenance is a way for you to protect your oral health by helping to prevent or minimize the recurrence and progression of periodontal disease.
 If the disease returns, careful monitoring increases the likelihood of locating and treating it in a timely manner before tooth-threatening bone loss becomes uncontrollable.

 Protecting your periodontal health brings a lifetime of benefits.
 You keep dental costs down by